theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.IR3Connection.md

 ### <a id="ERPConnect_IR3Connection_Protocol"></a> Protocol

-The <xref href="ERPConnect.ClientProtocol" data-throw-if-not-resolved="false"></xref> used for the communication between client and SAP server
+The `ERPConnect.ClientProtocol` used for the communication between client and SAP server

 ```csharp
 ClientProtocol Protocol { get; }